rickstaa/stable-learning-control/docs/source/dev/doc_dev.rst

 .. warning::

-    Please make sure you are on the `main`_ branch while building the documentation.
+    Please make sure you are on the :blc:`main <tree/main>` branch while building the documentation.
 Otherwise, errors will greet you.